cmilanf/sbbs-xtrn-sysop_pager/README.md

 5. Hit enter on the blank line at the bottom to create a new record
 6. Set the `Command Line` to: `?/sbbs/xtrn/sysop_pager/page_sysop.js`

 Notice Synchronet BBS will only use **one** external pager from the list in `External Sysop Chat Pagers`.
 Synchronet will take the list of external pagers as priority order, trying each one.
 When paging is sucessful with one, it won't use the following ones.
-For making your pager work, make sure to put the first in the list of pagers or render the other ones inaccesible via Access Requirements.
+For making your pager work, make sure to put the first in the pagers list or render the other ones inaccesible via Access Requirements.

 ## Configuration
 1. Browse to the `xtrn/sysop_pager/` directory